sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 ESM modules offer a straightforward way to organize code into logical, granular units.
 Ideally, individual files are 200 - 300 lines of code.

-As a rule of thumb, once a file draws near 400 lines (barring abnormally long constants / comments), start considering how to refactor into smaller pieces.
+As a rule of thumb, once a file draws near 400 lines (barring abnormally long constants/comments), start considering how to refactor into smaller pieces.

-This might not always apply to components, but should be considered during implementation.
+This might not always apply to components but should be considered during implementation.

 #### Less is more

 Once a feature is released, it never goes away.
-We should avoid adding features that don't offer high user value for price we pay both in maintenance, complexity, and payload size.
+We should avoid adding features that don't offer high user value for the price we pay both in maintenance, complexity, and payload size.
 When in doubt, leave it out.

 This applies especially to providing two different APIs to accomplish the same thing.
 Always